ICTU/quality-time/docs/src/deployment.md

 ## Configuring renderer localisation (optional)

 The date/time format and timezone of the reports that user sees are determined by the user's browser.
-To configure the date/time format and timezone of exported PDF's, the renderer can be configured as follows:
+To configure the date/time format and timezone of exported PDFs, the renderer can be configured as follows:

 ```yaml
   renderer: